Boundary Field: The Second Team

 The field was also the home of the American League's Washington Senators (also known as the Nationals) from 1904 through 1910.
 When the American League declared itself a major league in 1901 and began raiding National League rosters for talent, the NL decided to retain its lease on the Boundary Field property.
 This forced the American League's new reincarnation of the Senators to find an alternative home field, and they settled upon a field in Northeast DC with the prosaic name American League Park.

 After peace was made between the two leagues in 1903, the Senators moved to the old Boundary Field location, which was subsequently also referred to as American League Park.
-(Today, the terms "American League Park I" and "American League Park II" are used to make the distinction).
-When the Senators were rebranded as the Nationals, the park was also referred to as National Park.
+(Historians use the terms "American League Park I" and "American League Park II" to make the distinction).
+The club disassembled the wooden grandstand at the first American League Park and moved the lumber a couple of miles northwest on Florida Avenue, to install it as the grandstand at the new park.
+Initially the diamond was aligned such that home plate through second base pointed eastward, similarly to the previous ballpark.

+When the Senators were rebranded as the Nationals, the park was also referred to as National Park or sometimes Nationals' Park.
 The Senators/Nationals played there through the 1910 season.
 In 1909, the annual Congressional Baseball Game was begun, and was held at this venue and its successor for the next several decades.

 On April 14, 1910, one of baseball's great traditions was born at National Park when President William Howard Taft threw out the ceremonial first pitch.
 The game involved the Washington Senators against the Philadelphia Athletics which the Senators won 3–0.
 The Senators' Manager, Jimmy McAleer came up with the idea and catcher Gabby Street was selected to catch the ball instead of star pitcher Walter Johnson after he declined the offer. however, at the last minute, President Taft threw it to Walter Johnson.